ArchipelagoMW/Archipelago/worlds/wargroove/docs/en_Wargroove.md

 ## What does randomization do to this game?

-This randomizer features a custom non-linear campaign where the final level and 3 branching paths are available to the player from the start.
+This randomizer wil shuffle units, map events, factions and boosts.
+It features a custom non-linear campaign where the final level and 3 branching paths are available to the player from the start.
 The player cannot beat the final level without specific items scattered throughout the branching paths.
 Certain levels on these branching paths may require specific units or items in order to progress.

 ## What items and locations get shuffled?